 Below: "Bold Lovell" (a variant of the Irish highwayman ballad "Whiskey in the Jar"), performed by English folksinger Jim Moray, with fiddle player Tom Moore.
 The song is from his new album, The Outlander (2020).

-To end with, below: A beautiful and unusual rendition of "Seven Bonnie Gypsies" (Child Ballad #200) performed by Jon Boden & the Remnant Kings.
+To end with, below: An unusual rendition of "Seven Bonnie Gypsies" (Child Ballad #200) performed by Jon Boden & the Remnant Kings.
 The song is from Boden's new album Rose in June (2019).
 The animation is by Marry Waterson.

 The art in this post is by Flora McLachlan, a printmaker based in the west of Wales.
 "I am inspired by the fairy tales I grew up reading," she says, "and by the motif of the quest in the medieval romance poetry I read during my English degree.
 I see it as a venturing outwards and also inwards, entering the wild unruly forest of trees and thorns."